cabal-club/cable/readme.md

 ## 0. Background
 [Cabal][Cabal] is an existing distributed peer-to-peer computer program for private group chat.
-It operates in a fashion differently from the typical server-client model, where no machine is either an official nor de-facto authority over others in the network.
+It operates in a fashion differently from the typical server-client model, where no machine is either an official nor *de facto* authority over others in the network.
 Instead, peers collaborate with each other to share documents to build an eventually-consistent view of the shared data.